 Who We Are

 In 2007, while volunteer teaching in a local elementary school, Lisa Flynn was inspired and challenged by the classroom teachers she encountered to create a yoga and mindfulness-based program focused on the whole child that would also be appropriate for the classroom setting.
 After three and a half years of research, development and test piloting, Yoga 4 Classrooms was born.
-Now in several schools around the Seacoast areas of NH and ME, Yoga 4 Classrooms is growing rapidly.
-Qualified, certified ChildLight Yoga Instructors are returning for additional training such that they can bring Y4C back to the schools in their regions around this country and others.
+Yoga 4 Classrooms is growing rapidly and qualified, certified ChildLight Yoga Instructors have returned for additional training so that they can bring Y4C back to the schools in their regions around this country and others.
+As the model continues to evolve, school team IMPLEMENT leadership training has been developed to help ensure customized and sustainable implementation.

 Learn more about Lisa on the Advisory Board page.

 Though Lisa has led the charge, many individuals have contributed to the development of Yoga 4 Classrooms.
 Classroom teachers, school principals and guidance counselors, school nurses, yoga teachers, psychologists, social workers, researchers from the Department of Physical Therapy at UMass Lowell, and many others provided input and feedback which contributed to the program design and curriculum.
-Pictured above are just a few of the ChildLight Yoga Team who contributed in some way from writing portions of the manual, to doing endless hours of research, to sharing Y4C in schools throughout the pilot program, and creating the Y4C logo and design of the program's associated card deck.
 A special thanks to Sharon Trull, MS, CTRS, E-RYT, RCYT, who has served as the lead collaborator and program instructor from the very beginning.

 Finally, our gratitude to Principal Vicki Stewart, and the students and staff of Central Elementary School in South Berwick, Maine, for welcoming us into their classrooms from 2007 to 2010.
 Their feedback and encouragement during the 3-year pilot program were the inspiration to continue on to create this program such that other school communities might benefit from Yoga 4 Classrooms.